toxicity1985/atoum-documentation/source/en/asserters/array.inc.rst

          });

 .. note::
-   This is available from PHP 5.4.
+   This syntax has been available since PHP 5.4 and is supported in all current PHP versions.

 .. _array-contains: